uvaai/ml1/20 week2/10 Elements of AI/content.md

 what were they?**

 **Q4.
-If there were any students that chose a different argument from Turing than you did, were any of the counter arguments mentioned suprising or particularly insightful to you?
+If there were any students that chose a different argument from Turing than you did, were any of the counter arguments mentioned surprising or particularly insightful to you?
 If so, what were they?**

 **Q5.
 Did reading all these arguments and counter arguments change your opinion